How to Watch the NBA on Tuesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Lakers travel to face the Warriors on Tuesday at 10:00 PM ET.
+The Suns look to pull off a road win at the Nuggets on Tuesday at 10:00 PM ET.

 How to Watch